specmatic/specmatic-python-extensions/README.md

 #### How does it work
 - Specmatic uses the TestContract class defined above to inject tests dynamically into it when you run it via PyTest or UnitTest.
-- The Specmatic Python package, invokes the Specmatic executable jar (via command line) in a separate process to start stubs and run tests.
+- The Specmatic Python package, invokes the Specmatic executable jar (via command line) in a separate process to start mocks and run tests.
 - It is the specmatic jar which runs the contract tests and generates a JUnit test summary report.
 - The Specmatic Python package ingests the JUnit test summary report and generates test methods corresponding to every contract test.
 - These dynamic test methods are added to the  ```TestContract``` class and hence we seem them reported seamlessly by PyTest/Unittest like this: